Nobel Prize: Second World War

 In 1938 and 1939, Adolf Hitler's Third Reich forbade three laureates from Germany (Richard Kuhn, Adolf Friedrich Johann Butenandt, and Gerhard Domagk) from accepting their prizes.
 They were all later able to receive the diploma and medal.
 Even though Sweden was officially neutral during the Second World War, the prizes were awarded irregularly.
 In 1939, the Peace Prize was not awarded.
 No prize was awarded in any category from 1940 to 1942, due to the occupation of Norway by Germany.
 In the subsequent year, all prizes were awarded except those for literature and peace.

 During the occupation of Norway, three members of the Norwegian Nobel Committee fled into exile.
 The remaining members escaped persecution from the Germans when the Nobel Foundation stated that the committee building in Oslo was Swedish property.
 Thus it was a safe haven from the German military, which was not at war with Sweden.
 These members kept the work of the committee going, but did not award any prizes.
 In 1944, the Nobel Foundation, together with the three members in exile, made sure that nominations were submitted for the Peace Prize and that the prize could be awarded once again.

 Prize in Economic Sciences

-In 1968, Sweden's central bank Sveriges Riksbank celebrated its 300th anniversary by donating a large sum of money to the Nobel Foundation to be used to set up a prize in honour of Alfred Nobel.
-The following year, the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel was awarded for the first time.
-The Royal Swedish Academy of Sciences became responsible for selecting laureates.
-The first laureates for the Economics Prize were Jan Tinbergen and Ragnar Frisch "for having developed and applied dynamic models for the analysis of economic processes".
+After World War II, economics evolved rapidly as an academic discipline and came to be increasingly recognized as a significant scientific field.
+In 1968, Sweden's central bank, Sveriges Riksbank, celebrated its 300th anniversary and donated a sum of money to the Nobel Foundation to be used to set up a new award in the field of economic sciences.
+The following year, 1969, the Prize in Economic Sciences was awarded for the first time.
+The Royal Swedish Academy of Sciences is required to select the economics laureate in the same way as it does for the science Nobel Prizes.
+The first laureates for the Economics Prize were Jan Tinbergen and Ragnar Frisch, "for having developed and applied dynamic models for the analysis of economic processes".
 The board of the Nobel Foundation decided that after this addition, it would allow no further new prizes.